Information Sheet on Surplus Lines Insurers and Agents

 Is surplus lines business subject to Wisconsin tax?

 Insurance business transacted under the surplus lines regulations are subject to a premium tax of 3% of gross premiums.
+"Gross premium" is defined as premium and any fees charged to the policyholder.
 All premium taxes collected by the surplus lines agent shall be reported and forwarded to the Commissioner on or before March 1 for all insurance procured, renewed, or continued during the preceding calendar year with unauthorized insurers.
 All premium taxes collected by the surplus lines agent are the property of the state of Wisconsin.
-With regard to premium taxes on surplus lines business, there are no tax exemptions for any policyholder or risk, except for Indian Tribes per the Attorney General’s office.
+With regard to premium taxes on surplus lines business, there are no tax exemptions for any policyholder or risk, except for Indian Tribes and for federally chartered credit unions.

 (608) 266-0103 (In Madison)